mighty-hotdog/erc-experiments/README.md

 **An exploration of the ERC20 and related token standards.**

 As part of the learning journey, some realworld tokens with specific uses/functionality will also be explored.
-eg: Link, Eth, Btc, etc
+eg: Link, Eth, BTC, etc

 Related token standards: